 Every year, the Centers for Disease Control and Prevention (CDC) issues an updated schedule of recommended vaccines for infants and children.
-Yet it’s estimated that some or all of the recommended early vaccines are being delayed or refused for as many as one in five U.S. children.
+Yet a recent national study found that about 1 in 15 U.S. parents are hesitant about routine vaccinations.

 The number of vaccinations children must receive by age 2 may seem like a lot—more than two dozen vaccinations in total, with five or more vaccines given at some visits.
 But the schedule is designed to protect children from life-threatening, vaccine-preventable diseases as quickly as possible and when children are the most vulnerable.

 Significant savings provided by vaccines